-- The topic of SAP support is rarely discussed, but the reality of SAP support is far different than what is promised by SAP and their consulting partners.
+- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 - What are the massive hidden costs imposed by using SAP support?

 Paying 22%+ for SAP support, and do you still have employees feeling like this?

 Video Introduction: How to Understand The Real Story with SAP Support

 Text Introduction (Skip if You Watched the Video)

 Our work in SAP support comes from our overall research foundation in SAP.
 This leads us to the inescapable conclusion that canceling SAP support for the vast majority of customers is one good option for reducing SAP support costs and improving support quality.
 However, the story that has been explained thus far by third-party SAP support providers is often only a partial explanation of the benefits of this moving away from SAP support.
 You will learn about the greater benefits of moving away from SAP’s support that far exceed just reduced costs.

 Our References for This Article